 - Dark and Troubled Past: "Easier to Run" is about doing anything and everything to forget one's unfortunate memories.
 It also has shades of I Hate Past Me.

-- Design Student's Orgasm: The booklet features a ton of graphic art and anime-inspired collages that Mike Shinoda largely created.
+- Design Student's Orgasm: The booklet features a ton of graphic art and anime-inspired collages largely crated by Mike Shinoda.
 The man on the album's cover is Boris "Delta" Tellegen, a street artist who helped Mike create the album's art.

 - Downer Ending: At the end of the "Numb" music video, the girl who fails at everything rushes to the church to find the band, only to find that they have disappeared.
 Could overlap with Have You Seen My God?

 - Drugs Are Bad: "Breaking the Habit" is about overcoming personal addiction.
-Interesting to note, while it may seem like a confession relating to Chester's Dark and Troubled Past, it was actually written entirely by Shinoda with no input from Chester.
-Chester broke down when he read Shinoda's lyrics.
+Interesting to note, while it may seem like a confession relating to Chester's Dark and Troubled Past, it was actually written entirely by Shinoda about the addiction of a close friend with no input from Chester, who broke down when he read Shinoda's lyrics.